corda/corda/docs/source/network-map.rst

 this behaviour is turned off or the network parameters change involves parameters that are not auto-acceptable then manual approval is required.

 In this case the node administrator can review the change and decide if they are going to accept it.
-The approval should be do before the update Deadline.
+The approval should be done before the update Deadline.
 Nodes that don't approve before the deadline will likely be removed from the network map by the zone operator, but that is a decision that is left to the operator's discretion.
 For example the operator might also choose to change the deadline instead.